Les McKeown's Predictable Success Blog

 Senior management doesn’t know where to get it from.

-Seems strangely stark to put it that way, but it’s true: many business founders and managers simply don’t know where to find the initial catalyst for step growth.
+Seems strangely stark to put it that way, but it’s true: many founders and managers simply don’t know where to find the initial catalyst for step growth.

 Where does this incremental ‘step up’ come from?